Updated thresholds and limits for 2021

 This article reviews some thresholds and limits for 2021, such as the standard deduction, Social Security benefits, adjustments for retirement accounts, gift taxes, and more.

 2020 Winter Edition | News & Views | Tax | Wealth & Estate Planning

 Annual compensation to which Social Security tax applies is $142,800 for 2021 (up from $137,700 in 2020).

 Social Security benefits

-Individuals who are drawing Social Security benefits prior to attaining full retirement age will begin to suffer reductions in payments if they have earned income exceeding $18,240 in 2020 (up from $17,640 in 2019).
+Individuals who are drawing Social Security benefits before attaining full retirement age will begin to suffer reductions in payments if they have earned income exceeding $18,960 in 2021 (up from $18,240 in 2020).

 Adjustments for retirement accounts

 The maximum annual addition to a defined contribution plan is increased to $58,000 for 2021 (up from $57,000 for 2020), and the corresponding maximum amount of compensation that can be considered as the base for retirement plan contributions is $290,000 for 2021 (up from $285,000 for 2020).

 Individual Retirement Account (IRA) limits, elective deferral limits, and catch-up contribution limits have remained the same for 2021.
 So, even though the total retirement plan contribution has increased to $58,000, the maximum amount individuals can elect to contribute to employer-sponsored plans remains $19,500.

 |Year||IRAs||SIMPLE IRA Plans||Other Employer Plans|